Can You Drive A Forklift On The Road?

 When driving a forklift on the road for less than 1000 yards, the forklift is classed as a ‘work truck’ and therefore will only require a more standard licensing and registration.
 Registration and licensing of forklift trucks is governed by the Vehicle Excise and Registration Act (VERA) 1994.
 For licensing purposes, a forklift truck may be described as a “Works Truck” when its use complies with the following criteria:

 - Whether it’s designed for use in private premises

 - In connection with road works or in the immediate vicinity (less than 1000 yards) of the company site

-We’ve spoken about short distance forklift use but ‘Can you drive a forklift on the road over longer distances?’.
+We’ve spoken about short-distance forklift use but ‘Can you drive a forklift on the road over long distances?’.

 Again, the answer is yes but If your forklift is to be used on public roads for more than 1000 yards, then it no longer receives the exemptions of being a ‘work truck’.
 This will mean that standard licensing and registration will be necessary.
 If the total weight of the truck (including its load) exceeds 3500kg, then it will be classed as a Heavy Goods Vehicle.
 Alternatively, If it weighs under 3500kg, it will be classed as a Light Goods Vehicle.

 Does it Matter if The Forklift is 3 Wheeled or 4 Wheeled?

 No, it does not.
 Both 3-wheeled and 4-wheeled forklifts are road legal so long as the vehicle complies with the Road Vehicles Regulations, which may require you to apply certain modifications to the forklift truck.
 If you’re operating an electric-powered forklift then it will need to be taxed under the electric vehicle tax.